Vitae Addresses Law Students at Nat’l Press Club

 On Monday, Alex and I metroed up to the United States Catholic Conference of Bishops office.

-Then metroed back to downtown area to meet up with our LIFE Runner team mates and fellow pro-lifers.
+Then metroed back to downtown area to meet up with fellow pro-lifers.

 This was a common scene…pro-lifers and signs on Metros and everywhere.